As an Amazon Associate I earn from qualifying purchases. Click for details.

 – I’d buy an inexpensive flashlight with a metal case.
 I’d make sure the light bulb housing unscrews easily, to test yes/no responses when the housing is loosened.

-– I’d put all of that in a backpack with lots of pockets (to find things in complete darkness).
+– I’d put all of that in a backpack with several pockets or dividers (to find things in complete darkness).

-My backpack is the basic Amazon one.
-My cameras, Ovilus, etc., go in the big pocket.
+My own backpack is the basic Amazon one.
+My cameras, Ovilus, Ghost Meter Pro, etc., go in the big pocket.
 Maps, pen & a notebook, small first aid kit, etc., in the next largest.
 Spare batteries in the outside pocket.
 And so on.

 I’d also add a small, inexpensive first aid kit.